madisonpascual/HW-2/README.md

 ## Madison Pascual
 ## mnp2367

 # This repository contains all the files and code related to Homework 2 for the SDS 315 course.
-The assignment focuses on data visualization, wrangling, and analysis using R. Four problems are addressed, each requiring specific plots and summaries to answer questions about datasets provided in the course.

 ## Files
 - `HW2.Rmd`: The R Markdown file containing the code and write-up for the assignment.